 The Master of Arts in Teaching (MAT) program offers a coordinated series of learning experiences, built upon a conceptual framework grounded in social constructivism and organized around themes of reflection, decision-making, facilitation, continuous learning, research, leadership, and collaboration.
 The program has a strong connection with public schools and emphasizes the importance of providing pre-service teachers with multiple opportunities for observation, interaction, reflection, facilitation, instruction, collaboration, and leadership in a P-12 learning community.

-The Two-Year MAT program is a 21-month graduate program, starting each year in September.
+The MAT program is a 21-month graduate program, starting each year in September.
 This program has been recognized for its high quality in preparing teachers for today's public schools regionally, state-wide, and nationally.
-The two-year program is designed to be less-intensive in the first year as students take three classes per quarter during the first year.
-In the first year, students are expected to meet for classes one evening each week and one Saturday each month.
-During the second year of the program , students will spend time working in public school classrooms which will require more intensive commitments especially during half-day student teaching and full-day student teaching.
-Students also attend class 2-3 afternoons/evenings each week.
-The first year classes are offered at the SOU campus in Medford, and the second year classes are offered on the Ashland campus.
+In the first year, students attend classes one-two evenings each week.
+There is also online, asychronous coursework.
+During the second year of the program, students will spend time working in public school classrooms which will require more intensive commitments especially during half-day student teaching and full-day student teaching.
+Students also attend class two-three afternoons/evenings each week.
+Classes are held on the Ashland campus.
 See sample schedule.

 School of Education